Scheduled at 11:15am in Waverly on Wednesday, November 14 (2018).#17307

 - Overview of US accessibility laws and lawsuits

 - Visualize the overlap between laws and how each organization type fits into the map

 - Why video accessibility is important

 Administrative/Campus Policy, Information Technology, Legal, Uncategorized, Web/Media Access

-Elisa Edelberg is a Content Marketing Specialist at 3Play Media.
+Elisa Edelberg is a Content Marketing Manager at 3Play Media.
 She creates and produces educational content related to all things web and video accessibility.
 You can find her blogs, white papers and webinars online or see her present live at accessibility-focused conferences around the country.
 Her passion for making the world a more accessible and equal place is what inspires her to continue working on projects such as Faces Behind the Screen, which showcases the experiences of those who are d/Deaf, hard of hearing, blind, and low vision.
 Outside of the office you may find Elisa begging to pet strangers’ dogs on the Boston Common or puzzling over a DIY home improvement project.